Is an SNP rebellion brewing over the government's heat pumps plans?

 All this appears to be leading up to an SNP pushback with some hopeful that the plans will be further watered down by ministers when they are confronted by alarmed households and businesses.

-They point to the decisions to drop the highly protected marine areas plans and the deposit return scheme as precedents for the way the government may act.
+They point to previous ministerial decisions to drop the highly protected marine areas plans and the deposit return scheme as precedents for the way the government may act.

 "They've already had to make some concessions [on heat pumps] and there is a sense the mood will harden against these plans," said a source.

-It may well be that if SNP MSPs get their way in the coming months there may be no need for a rebellion when the heat pumps plans are finally voted on in the Holyrood chamber.
+It may well be that if SNP MSPs get their way behind the scenes in the coming months there may be no need for a rebellion when considerably watered down heat-in-building proposals are finally voted on in the Holyrood chamber.

 Why are you making commenting on The Herald only available to subscribers?